 14 of 15

-Regular waves grace Zeroes.
-This is best left for experienced surfers.
-The surf is frequent and the bottom contains coral and some sharp rocks.
-You can find Zeroes at Nicholas Canyon Beach, not far from Leo Carrillo.
+Regular waves grace Zeros.
+This water is best left for experienced surfers.
+The surf is frequent, and the bottom contains coral and some sharp rocks.
+You can find Zeroes at Nicholas Canyon Beach, not far from Leo Carrillo State Beach.

 15 of 15

-Some claim that Zuma Beach is a good place for beginners.
+There is heated debate about the level of skill needed to surf at Zuma Beach.
+Some claim that it's a good place for beginners.
 Others disagree since the waves tend to be short and quick, giving it a slightly higher intermediate ranking.